 (B) Investigation or tests conducted by technical or scientific organizations.

-(C) Accepted principles.
+€ Accepted principles.

 The investigation, tests, or principles shall establish that the materials, equipment, products, and construction are safe for their intended purposes.

 AUTHORITY HAVING JURISDICTION means the division, the local building official as authorized under IC 36-7-2-9, and the local ordinance or the fire department as authorized under IC 36-8-17-8.